josefsbreakfast/Polaris-Protocol/🌔_4_Small_Steps/🚀_DADA/💾_Capabilities/🥀_Little_Database_Of_Horrors/🌱_Cuttings/README.md

 8. abusive use;
 9. knowledge and assistance.

-Core line

-A brochure proves a claim by the vendor.
+> A brochure proves a claim by the vendor.
 A contract proves a transaction.
 Neither alone proves operational abuse.

-This ladder should support the first two nodes.
+This ladder prevents the analysis from jumping from:

-⸻

-Section 26 — Cooperation is not automatically authoritarian
+- product presence;
+- to target use;
+- to deliberate complicity.

+---

+## ⚖️ Cooperation Is Not Automatically Authoritarian

 International cooperation may legitimately address:

-* serious crime;
+- serious crime;
-* terrorism;
+- terrorism;
-* trafficking;
+- trafficking;
-* cyberattacks;
+- cyberattacks;
-* fraud;
+- fraud;
-* weapons proliferation;
+- weapons proliferation;
-* child abuse.
+- child abuse.

 The relevant questions are:

-* Was conduct identified?
+- Was conduct identified?
-* Was evidence independently tested?
+- Was evidence independently tested?
-* Was political motivation considered?
+- Was political motivation considered?
-* Were local legal thresholds applied?
+- Were local legal thresholds applied?
-* Was action proportionate?
+- Was action proportionate?
-* Was correction possible?
+- Was correction possible?

-Core line

-The issue is not whether states cooperated.
+> The issue is not whether states cooperated.
 It is what the cooperation enabled and whom it treated as a legitimate target.

-⸻

-Section 27 — Host-state benefit is not causation
+---

+## 🌍 Host-State Benefit Is Not Causation

 A foreign state may benefit from a local decision it did not cause.

 A local state may independently:

-* investigate;
+- investigate;
-* restrict;
+- restrict;
-* refuse;
+- refuse;
-* regulate;
+- regulate;
-* overreact.
+- overreact.

-Core line

-Alignment of outcome is not proof of direction.
+> Alignment of outcome is not proof of direction.

-This is essential for avoiding totalising attribution.

-⸻

-Section 28 — Convergent evolution
+Benefit is not causation.

+Foreign interest is not local reliance.

+Local reliance is not deliberate coordination.

+The chain must be shown.

+---

+## 🌫️ Convergent Evolution

 Similar repression-like systems may arise independently.

 The reader should compare:

-* timing;
+- timing;
-* architecture;
+- architecture;
-* language;
+- language;
-* personnel;
+- personnel;
-* legal structure;
+- legal structure;
-* vendors;
+- vendors;
-* training;
+- training;
-* policy references;
+- policy references;
-* local incentives.
+- local incentives.

-Core line

-Institutions may converge because the same technologies and incentives make the same forms of control attractive.
+> Institutions may converge because the same technologies and incentives make the same forms of control attractive.

 Transmission should not be claimed unless the route is evidenced.

-⸻

-Section 29 — Mixed causation
+---

+## ⚖️ Mixed Causation

 A case may involve several causes:

-* a real security concern;
+- a real security concern;
-* a politically interested foreign source;
+- a politically interested foreign source;
-* local institutional bias;
+- local institutional bias;
-* contractor design;
+- contractor design;
-* administrative error;
+- administrative error;
-* diplomatic caution;
+- diplomatic caution;
-* genuine safeguarding;
+- genuine safeguarding;
-* excessive risk aversion.
+- excessive risk aversion.

-Core line

-The presence of a foreign influence route does not mean every local concern was invented, and the presence of genuine concern does not cleanse every foreign influence route.
+> The presence of a foreign influence route does not mean every local concern was invented, and the presence of genuine concern does not cleanse every foreign influence route.

 Mixed explanations should be treated as normal.

-⸻

-Section 30 — Evidentiary ladder
+The analysis should not force one total cause where several partial causes are better supported.

+---

+## 🪜 Evidentiary Ladder

-The README should include a cluster-wide ladder:
+Use a cluster-wide ladder:

 1. similar outcome;
 2. similar capability;